Cousin marriage: United States

 ^{1}Some US states recognize marriages performed elsewhere, especially when the spouses were not residents of the state when married.

 Several states of the United States prohibit cousin marriage.
 As of February 2025, 24 U.S. states prohibit marriages between first cousins, 18 U.S. states allow marriages between first cousins, and eight U.S. states (Arizona, Illinois, Indiana, Maine, Minnesota, Tennessee, Utah, Wisconsin) allow only some marriages between first cousins.
 North Carolina allows first cousin marriage as long as the applicants for marriage are not rare double first cousins, meaning cousins through both parental lines.
 First cousin marriage is a criminal offense in eight states (Arizona, Nevada, North Dakota, Oklahoma, South Dakota, Texas, Utah, Wisconsin).
 Six states (Kentucky, Nevada, Ohio, Tennessee, Utah, Washington, Wisconsin) prohibit first-cousin-once-removed marriages.
-Kentucky and Nevada are the only two states that prohibit marriages between second cousins.
-New York is the only state that allows avunculate marriage (uncle/aunt-niece/nephew marriage).
-(Rhode Island also allows avunculate marriage, but only between Jews) Some states prohibiting cousin marriage recognize cousin marriages performed in other states, but despite occasional claims that this holds true in general, laws also exist that explicitly void all foreign cousin marriages or marriages conducted by state residents out of state.
+New York is the only state that allows avunculate marriage (but only between half-uncle/aunt and half-niece/nephew, not between those of full blood).
+(Rhode Island also allows avunculate marriage, but only for a Jewish uncle and niece) Some states prohibiting cousin marriage recognize cousin marriages performed in other states, but despite occasional claims that this holds true in general, laws also exist that explicitly void all foreign cousin marriages or marriages conducted by state residents out of state.

 United Kingdom

-In December 2024, a Conservative MP, Richard Holden called for first-cousin marriage to be banned in the United Kingdom.
+In December 2024, Conservative MP Richard Holden called for first-cousin marriage to be banned in England and Wales.
 Holden cited research which indicates that children born to first cousins are around twice as likely to inherit a serious disorder compared to those born to unrelated parents.
 In reply, independent MP Iqbal Mohamed acknowledged that there were health risks associated with cousin marriage, but argued that a ban would be ineffective.
 Mohamed suggested that educational programmes raising awareness of the risks would have more impact.